Additive models

 GAM and variable selection

-• When p is large there is need to remove the potentially irrelevant variables.
+• When p is large there is a need to remove the potentially irrelevant variables.
 There exist several variable selection ideas for GAMs, but we will not cover the details here.

 • Option 1.
 Stepwise regression.
 Perhaps the simplest method, although it is not as efficient as in linear models because we cannot exploit the same computational tricks.